 Additional evidence from New Zealand's Chemical Classification and Information Database also suggests that sulfur can be classified as an Eye Irritant Category 2 and a Flammable Solid Category 2 in accordance with the Hazardous Substances and New Organisms (HSNO) regulations.
 Accordingly, the HSNO classification framework and control regulations were derived from recent international harmonization activities (the GHS).

-Even though the GHS Classification specifies that Category 2 skin irritants are not necessarily eye irritants, this is subject to debate.
-Table 3.2.5 from the GHS Purple Book shows that only category 1A, 1B and 1C are linked to eye damage because they are corrosive.
-Though not specified in the GHS guidelines, it is certainly possible that a chemical that causes a simple skin irritation can also cause an eye irritation.
+Even though the GHS Purple Book specifies that Category 2 skin irritants are not necessarily eye irritants, this is subject to debate.
+Table 3.2.5 (page 137) from the GHS Purple Book shows that only category 1A, 1B and 1C are linked to eye damage because they are corrosive.
+Though not specified in the GHS guidelines, it is certainly possible that a chemical that causes simple skin irritation can also cause eye irritation.

 Label Elements for Skin Corrosion/Irritation from the GHS Purple Book